Overplay/Bellini-Core/docs/CLOUD_SERVER.md

         - cd assets && bower update
         - LOCAL JS
         - make sure that pm2-auto update is on TODO
         - start or restart the server
+        - change permissions and ownership on files? should be fine if just deploying with asahi user

 cgrigsby@Asahi-0:/opt$ sudo chgrp -R asahi prod cgrigsby@Asahi-0:/opt$ sudo chmod -R 775 prod